pckosek/node_examples/_javascript_21_mysql/example_03_procedures/README.md

 Here's the process:
 * place the .sql file in a folder on your server
-* determine the full path to your .sql file.
-To do this, at the linux prompt run the command:
-  * `readlink -f foo.sql`
 * navigate to the sql command prompt and type the command:
   * `SOURCE /the/full/file/path/with/slashes/proc_1.sql`

- then, you can run a command like<br>
+the above script will initialize the procedures defined in the file.
+Once that initialization script has been run,  you can run a command like<br>
 `call simple_proc;`<br>
 OR<br>
 `call less_simple_proc('VA');`<br>